Updated April 20, 2018

 - Casio has a relatively shorter history in digital piano market as well as no acoustic piano presence.

 A digital piano is a good alternative to an expensive acoustic piano.
 It creates an experience similar to an acoustic piano.
 It is affordable, sturdy, and easy to transport.
-While there are many digital piano brands available in stores today, the Casio PX860 BK Privia Digital Piano stands out.
+While there are many digital piano brands available in stores today, the Casio PX860 Privia Digital Piano stands out.

 It has features like the AiR Sound Source, USB MIDI, hammer response and more that create the feel and experience of an acoustic piano.
 It is an excellent piano for beginners and traveling musicians.
-No wonder Casio PX860 BK Privia Digital Home Piano is a best-selling digital piano today.
+No wonder Casio PX860 Privia Digital Home Piano is a best-selling digital piano today.